Mikaelpa/masterpiece/README.md

 This project is deployed to Heroku --> [Link to Heroku application.](https://masterpiece1.herokuapp.com/)

-If for some reason the app behind the link doesn't work, you can alternatively install this locally by following the install instructions below.
+If for some reason the Heroku link doesn't work, you can try to reload the page a couple of times (Heroku can be slow sometimes) or you can alternatively install this locally by following the install instructions below.

 ## Installing locally